lbastigk/Nebulite/CONTRIBUTING.md

     // Setup

     /**
-     * @brief Initializes references to the domain and FuncTree,
+     * @brief Initializes the module, binding functions and variables.
-     * and binds functions to the FuncTree.
      */
     NEBULITE_DOMAINMODULE_CONSTRUCTOR(Nebulite::Core::GlobalSpace, MyModule){
         //------------------------------------------
-        // Binding functions to the FuncTree
+        // Binding functions to the Domain
         bindFunction(&MyModule::spawnCircle, "spawn-circle", "Spawn a circle");
         /*Bind more functions of MyModule here*/
         /*You can also implement sublevels to the command using the subtree feature:*/